-As one of the best herding dogs in the world, Border Collies are lively, energetic and affectionate.
-Plus, they’re the smartest dogs in the world.
-But given the lush and fluffy coat of the Border Collie, some new owners may be concerned about their shedding.
+As one of the best herding dogs in the world, Border Collies are lively, energetic and diligent.
+In fact, this collie is the smartest dogs in the world.
+However, given the lush and fluffy coat of the Border Collie, new owners may be concerned about their shedding.

 There are many factors that can contribute to the Border Collie being a moderate to heavy shedding dog breed.
 In this article, we’ll examine why these dogs tend to shed more than others, while sharing tips to keeping their fluffy coats in check.

 4 Reasons Why Border Collies Shed

 Have you ever wondered why some dogs can shed a mountain of fur, while other dogs will barely leave a trace of hair?
 It really depends on the breed mostly.
 But in some cases, other controllable factors may be involved.